GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/docs/BigtableChangeStreamsToBigQuery/README.md

             "param_type": "TEXT"
         },
         {
-            "label": "Optional changelog table columns to be disabled", "help_text": "A comma-separated list of the changelog columns which will not be created and populated if specified.
+            "label": "Optional change log table columns to be disabled", "help_text": "A comma-separated list of the change log columns which will not be created and populated if specified.
 Supported values should be from the following list: `is_gc`, `source_instance`, `source_cluster`, `source_table`, `tiebreaker`, `big_query_commit_timestamp`.
 Defaults to all columns to be populated", "name": "bigQueryChangelogTableFieldsToIgnore",
             "is_optional": true,
             "param_type": "TEXT"